Victoria HarbourCats: 2018

 The HarbourCats finished 27-27 and failed to reach the playoffs.
 With an attendance of 3,076 at their final home game, the HarbourCats beat their own WCL attendance regular-season attendance of 60,466, by welcoming a total of 62,599 fans through the gates of Wilson's Group Stadium in 2018.

 2019

 The HarbourCats 2019 regular season, their seventh, began in June 2019.
 On July 7, 2019, the team qualified for the playoffs, their third playoff appearance in franchise history.
 The team beat the Wenatchee AppleSox 2–1 in games in the northern division series, and advanced to the WCL championship final series versus the Corvallis Knights, but lost that series 2–1 in games.

 2020

 The HarbourCats 2020 regular season, their eighth, was scheduled to begin at home on June 5, 2020.
 The worldwide COVID-19 crisis forced the cancellation of the 2020 WCL season.

+2023

+On July 17, Tyler Davis (Fresno State) was named player of the week.

+2024

+On July 9, Carson Cormier and Tate Shimao were selected to represent the HarbourCats in the 2024 All Star Game in Bellingham.

+The HarbourCats made the playoffs for the fourth straight season as a wildcard.
+The HarbourCats faced the AppleSox in the Divisional Series for the second year in a row.
+The HarbourCats would win game one 4–2 in Victoria, but would lose games two and three in Wenatchee.

+2025

+Thomas Bridges (Northwestern) was announced by the league as its pitcher of the week on July 7.

+On July 8, J.C.
+Allen (UC San Diego), Tanner Beltowski (Westmont), Thomas Bridges (Northwestern), Jack Johnson (Baylor) and Logan Shepherd (Mercer) were selected to represent the HarbourCats at the All Star Game in Bellingham.

+The HarbourCats improved on their 29–25 record from the previous season.
+The team went 32-22 and finished third in the North Division.
+52,702 total fans attended Victoria's twenty-six home games for an average of 1,950 fans per game.

+The HarbourCats qualified for the postseason as a wildcard in their fifth straight appearance (not counting 2020 and 2021 when the team had to suspend operations due to COVID lockdowns).
+The HarbourCats faced the Edmonton Riverhawks in the North Divisional Series but lost 1–2.